 Vertical infiltration

-- there is room for an excavator;
+- there is space for an excavator;

-- the soil is highly permeable;
+- the soil is very well-drained;

 - the groundwater level is deep.